On this page you can find information about:

 LOL (as the kids say).
 That's just so 20th century!

-Over the last 12 months, it's become apparent that the world's leading service providers are planning their 21st century buildouts using an entirely new model -- one with only four layers.
+During the past 18 months, it's become apparent that the world's leading service providers are planning their 21st century buildouts using an entirely new model -- one with only four layers.

 Light Reading is devoted to investigating and explaining the four layers of this new model, giving service provider decision makers the prescriptive analysis and advice they need to successfully plan, design and deploy a network fit for 21st century service.